samdark/Yeeki/readme.md

 will be covered by automated installer.

 1. Unpack contents of release archive.
-2. Point your webserver root to `www`.
+2. Point your webserver docroot to `www`.
 3. Make sure webserver have write permissions for `www/assets` and `app/runtime`.
 3. Create a database with `utf8` encoding and `utf8_general_ci` collation.
 4. Provide proper database credentials in `app/config/db.php`.